couchbaselabs/sdk-rfcs/rfc/0024-fast-failover.md

 For HTTP mode (if CCCP is not available/disabled), we have the streaming conn attached anyways, so we still do the NMVB override but both `GET_CONFIG` approaches (on disconnect & every 10s as well as the rebalance tainted polling) are essentially a `NOOP`.

 ## LCB
-LCB does not do background polling (it could, but it wouldn’t be useful for anything except node.js and other “true” async use cases).
+LCB does not do background polling (it could, but it wouldn't be useful for anything except node.js and other "true" async use cases).

 LCB has a default throttling of 10s: Whenever a network error occurs, lcb triggers a config request.
 This will cause it to query a node if no other config request has been performed in the prior 10 seconds.

 The config request takes place in a different subsystem, and varies on the config transport being used:

- - When using “CCCP” it will merely request from the next node in the list, with an index variable wrapping around.
+ - When using "CCCP" it will merely request from the next node in the list, with an index variable wrapping around.
 If the server does not respond within 2.5s (or some other error occurs), the config is requested from the next node.
- - When using HTTP it will expect a new config over the stream of the current ‘entry point node’; if there is no config pushed within 2.5s (configurable too!) it will assume that the node is down and request a config from the next node, which will effectively become the EP node.
+ - When using HTTP it will expect a new config over the stream of the current 'entry point node'; if there is no config pushed within 2.5s (configurable too!) it will assume that the node is down and request a config from the next node, which will effectively become the EP node.

 The throttle interval is configurable.

 ### LCB - Modifications
- - Lower the refresh-on-error ‘floor’ to 10ms from 100s.
+ - Lower the refresh-on-error 'floor' to 10ms from 100s.
- - “Background-poll” every 2.5 seconds.
+ - "Background-poll" every 2.5 seconds.
 For clients that are synchronous, this will still poll every 2.5 seconds, or whenever the client is next active again -- depending on how active the client is.
-For clients that are async like node.js, it will behave similar to other clients’ behavior in the RFC.
+For clients that are async like node.js, it will behave similar to other clients' behavior in the RFC.

 ## GO
 In gocbcore we detect node failures through the following mechanisms in CCCP mode: